How to Find Bed Bugs

 Heating and Freezing

-As mentioned earlier in this article, heat is an effective means of killing bed bugs and their eggs, but as a do-it-yourself project, it is an effective spot treatment only.
+As mentioned earlier in this article, heat is an effective means of killing adults and their eggs, but as a do-it-yourself project, it is an effective spot treatment only.

-Attempts by desperate home owners to rid themselves of bed bugs by cranking up the thermostat are rarely successful.
+Attempts by desperate homeowners to rid themselves of the infestation by cranking up the thermostat are rarely successful.
 Bugs can find cooler spots to seek refuge, and home heating systems rarely can raise the temperature throughout the home high enough to ensure that all bugs and eggs are killed.

-Freezing will also eradicate bed bugs, but the items must be kept in a home freezer for at least a week, so this is rarely a practical process for nonprofessionals.
+Freezing will also eradicate these bugs, but the items must be kept in a home freezer for at least a week, so this is rarely a practical process for nonprofessionals.

 When to Call a Professional